onedata/onedata-documentation/doc/using_onedata/replication_management.md

 On the low level, all files are divided into blocks which can be independently replicated between storage resources.
 The API's for replication and transfer management give detailed information on which blocks are replicated at which sites, which allows for custom control and optimization at the application level.

 ## Operations
-There are four possible operations, that can be performed by users in terms of file replica management:
+There are four possible operations that can be performed by users in terms of file replica management:
 * getting file replicas distribution - finds out where blocks of given file are stored
 * replication - replicates file blocks to target provider
 * replica eviction - removes file blocks from given provider.